Linear Bearing Rails Information

-Linear guides and rails provide a smooth, precision, guiding surface on which the rolling element of a linear bearing rides.
+Linear bearing rails provide a smooth, precision, guiding surface on which the rolling element of a linear bearing rides.
 They are an integral part of linear bearings, typically ordered separately from the rolling element component.

 Linear bearings are available in many configurations, with differing attributes such as stiffness, smoothness of motion, profile height, cost, material, and rolling element type.
 Some of the more common types include crossed roller bearings, linear motion (LM) guides, bushing style bearings (plain bearings or with balls), needle roller bearings, roller bearings, splined shaft bearings, and various guide wheel configurations.

-Guide or rail choices for linear guides and rails include low profile, crossed roller rail, miniature guide, radial or curved, linear motion guide, M/V style rail, round shaft, spline shaft, track system, T shaped, twin shaft, and V-grooved guide.
+Rail choices for linear bearings include low profile, crossed roller rail, miniature guide, radial or curved, linear motion guide, M/V style rail, round shaft, spline shaft, track system, T shaped, twin shaft, and V-grooved guide.

 - Linear guides allow the directional movement of a carriage along their length.